alexdangelo/alexdangelo-old.github.io/_posts/2020-11-15-my-experience-posting-a-job-on-hacker-news-nov-2020.md

 >
 > If you knew everything about every business, what kinds of questions could you answer?
 For example, companies that work with other companies (think "supply-chain") use this to help understand risk, competition, and market segments.
 >
-> Craft is a startup with B2B and Consumer products that help answer these questions with a simple and beautiful UX.
+> Craft.co is a startup with B2B and Consumer products that help answer these questions with a simple and beautiful UX.
 We use React, TypeScript, GraphQL, node, Postgres, AWS.
-We're an \~73 person team (SF, Seattle, LA, Salt Lake City, London, Minsk, and remote).
+We're a \~73 person team (SF, Seattle, LA, Salt Lake City, London, Minsk, and remote).
 >
 > I'm hiring 4+ full-stack, front-end, and back-end software engineers at jr/mid/senior levels.
 This job represents multiple openings [https://boards.greenhouse.io/craftco/jobs/4164351003](https://boards.greenhouse.io/craftco/jobs/4164351003 "https://boards.greenhouse.io/craftco/jobs/4164351003") but please apply and we can tailor to match your background.
 >